LyudmilaKostanyan/Parallel-Summation/README.md

 4. **Single-Threaded Sum:**
    A baseline method that performs the summation sequentially without multithreading, offering a point of comparison for performance metrics.

+5. **Async Sum (std::async):**
+   Utilizes C++11's `std::async` to run tasks asynchronously.
+This method automatically manages threads and allows for easy integration of parallelism in a divide-and-conquer style.

 ## Example Output
 An example run of the program may produce output similar to the following: